Try Our FREE Content Analysis Software and Find Out Where You Stand Against the CompetitionGet started

-Though we generally think of an outline as a linear listing of topics, like a table of contents, you can create one with a mind map, too.
+Though we think of an outline as a linear listing of topics, like a table of contents, you can create one with a mind map, too.
 Some mind map programs allow you to take the map you created and turn it into a traditional outline, eliminating the need for a separate tool.
 You could also create a duplicate of your map and rearrange the elements in the second document to form an expected outline structure.

 Updating your content to keep it relevant, factual, and fresh is just as important as creating new content.
-Mind maps can help you figure out where you have gaps in the content you’ve already created by connecting new information with previous research.
+Mind maps help you figure out where you have gaps in the content you’ve already created by connecting new information with previous research.
 They’re also helpful for taking content from the past and repurposing it into new mediums or pieces.
 For example, you may create a mind map to help you figure out how to take an old blog post and turn it into a new how-to video.

 Image via MindMeister

-Around the internet, you can find software programs, websites, and apps that help create mind maps.
+Around the internet, you can find software programs, websites, and apps that create mind maps.
 There are both free and paid options for many operating systems and devices.
 You can explore different programs, including:

 No matter which program you choose, or if you decide to take your planning offline and use pencil and paper, learning how to make a mind map can aid your content planning during every stage of the process.